 The last thing

-anyinexperienced angler needs is to be grappling with a technically demanding product, as your Tuna, now with a mouth full of trebles, is particularly upset and about to go supernova.
+anyinexperienced angler needs is to be grappling with a technically demanding product, while your Tuna is particularly upset and about to go supernova.

 Penn International needs little introduction.
 The International holds and has held countless angling records and is an angling household name.